todogroup/ospology/ospology-live/framework.md

 If you're interested in becoming a local OSPO ambassador or organizing an OSPO meet-up, please check out OSPO Local Meetups [Framework](https://github.com/todogroup/ospology/blob/main/local-meetups/framework.md) and [local host guidelines](https://github.com/todogroup/ospology/blob/main/local-meetups/local-host-guidelines.md) for more information on how you can get involved.b Current OSPO Local Meetups includes OSPO Local Chapter Finland, Netherlands and Japan.

-** 3️⃣ What is the differentce between OSPOlogy Live adn OSPO Local Meetups?**
+**3️⃣ What is the differentce between OSPOlogy Live and OSPO Local Meetups?**

 Scope of OSPOlogyLive: